jesscancode/ai-product-framework/README.md

 ## A worked example

-One small story shows the shape of the whole thing.
-Read it from the end — the reply — because that is where the loop closes.

 An exec receives a concise roadmap update on WhatsApp and answers with a four-minute voice note.
 That reply is transcribed automatically, flows into Capture, lands in Store as evidence, and reshapes the next decision.
 Ask the same person to log into a tool and fill in a form and you would have got silence — the channel is what makes the feedback happen at all.

-That single arrow — out to each team in the channel they already use, back in through the same one — is one of the four loops closing.
+That single arrow — out to each team in the channel they already use, back in through the same one — is **one of the four loops closing**.
 Everything upstream of it is the rest of the system doing its job: customer interviews, Google Meet transcripts, product metrics from APIs, support tickets, and sales conversations all flowed into Capture and into Store; AI drafted the research summaries, the prioritisation call, and the team-specific updates; and the PM reviewed them before a word went out.

 ![Example n8n workflow](./images/n8n_workflow.png)